 Surgery is usually done to remove cancer that is left after chemotherapy or radiation therapy.
-When possible, the entire tumor is removed by surgery.
-Tissue and bone that are removed may be replaced with a graft using tissue and bone taken from another part of the patient's body or a donor, or with an implant such as artificial bone.
+When possible, the whole tumor is removed by surgery.
+Tissue and bone that are removed may be replaced with a graft, which uses tissue and bone taken from another part of the patient's body or a donor.
+Sometimes an implant, such as artificial bone, is used.

 New types of treatment are being tested in clinical trials.